ghc-proposals/ghc-proposals/README.rst

 - Motivation: Is the motivation reasonable?

-How to comment on a proposal?
+How to comment on a proposal
 -----------------------------

 To comment on a proposal you need to be viewing the proposal's diff in "source